acidlabs/chef-rails/README.md

     ]
   },

+// You must specify the ubuntu distribution by it’s name to configure the proper version of nginx, otherwise it’s going to fail.
   "nginx": {
     "distribution": "oneiric",
     "components":   ["main"],
+// Here you should define all the apps you want nginx to serve for you in the server.
     "apps": {
       "app1": {
         "listen"     : [80],
+// Specify a server name
         "server_name": "app1.example.com",
+// Specify a public path
         "public_path": "/home/vagrant/public_html/app1/public",
         "locations": [
           {